Tree Surgeon Wolverhampton

 Conifers are found in many habitats: rainforests to dry forests, alpine areas to deserts and coastal regions to high-altitude areas.
 Some of these habitats are very harsh environments with little water or poor soil nutrients.

 Conifers can live for hundreds of years, some even thousands of years!
-They grow very slowly but can reach great heights over time due to their ability to photosynthesize at low temperatures and survive under challenging conditions.
+Trees grow very slowly but can reach great heights over time due to their ability to photosynthesize at low temperatures and survive under challenging conditions.

 Most conifers are designed to survive cold winters